 There are popular male celebrities that have been rumored to have had a rhinoplasty, including Zac Efron, Patrick Dempsey, and Tom Cruise.
 Even the biggest stars need a little extra help to look extra good.

-Dr. Gary Linkov is a board-certified facial plastic surgeon in NYC.
+Dr. Gary Linkov is the best plastic surgeon NYC.
 Dr. Linkov is a busy male rhinoplasty and male revision rhinoplasty surgeon in New York with extensive experience treating all conditions of the nose.
 He is the Chief of Otolaryngology and Facial Plastic Surgery for the Veterans Hospital in Brooklyn, NY, where he operates on complex nasal deformities, serving our country’s veterans.
 Dr. Linkov’s private practice in NYC focuses on cosmetic and functional rhinoplasty.
 You can view before and after photos with Dr. Linkov below: